 - Prepare a timeline of events, and identify when the conflict was identified, when the relevant parties were notified, when consent was obtained to accept the engagement, and when the accountant commenced his / her work.

-- Review file notes and develop an understanding of the accounting expert’s thought process / analysis of the conflict, as well as how it was managed.
+- Examine file notes and develop an understanding of the accounting expert’s thought process / analysis of the conflict, as well as how it was managed.

 - Does the accounting expert monitor the existence of conflicts only at the onset of the engagement, or is a search performed periodically during the course of the engagement?